Steam vs Sauna- Common features of Steam & Sauna

 Eucalyptus Steam Room – Infused with eucalyptus for respiratory health.

-Luxury Steam Room – High-end steam room with premium features.
+Luxury Steam Room – High-end steam units with premium features.

 Aromatherapy Steam Room – Steam with essential oils for relaxation.